This week’s Spanish word of the week is cumplir.

 Cumplir is also the word you use when talking about birthdays and people’s ages:

-Mañana cumple cuatro años.
-Tomorrow she’s going to be four.
+Mañana cumple cinco años.
+Tomorrow he’s going to be five.

 If someone tells you it’s their birthday, and you want to ask them how old they’re going to be, the question is: